 Objective 3.2: Students will demonstrate an understanding of how the arts, humanities, and social sciences create, interpret, and analyze cultural narratives that influence humans’ interactions with their environments.

 Objective 1.
-Students will integrate interdisciplinary understanding of multiple perspectives in food systems, food justice, environmental stewardship, nutrition, community, and the impacts of sustainable food systems on society and the environment.
+Integrate interdisciplinary understanding of multiple perspectives in food systems, food justice, environmental stewardship, nutrition, community, and the impacts of sustainable food systems on society and the environment.

 Objective 2.
-Students will apply practical gardening, recycling, and composting skills to projects at the GVSU Sustainable Agriculture Project campus farm site.
+Apply practical gardening, recycling, and composting skills to projects at the GVSU Sustainable Agriculture Project campus farm site.

 Objective 3.
-Students will synthesize social and cultural perspectives with scientific findings to understand food needs of different communities.
+Synthesize social and cultural perspectives with scientific findings to understand food needs of different communities.

 Objective 4.
-Students will analyze varying food advocacy efforts (production, distribution, environmental stewardship, and others) to distinguish between effective and ineffective techniques to support local food production, distribution, and environmental stewardship for the next generation.
+Analyze varying food advocacy efforts (production, distribution, environmental stewardship, and others) to distinguish between effective and ineffective techniques to support local food production, distribution, and environmental stewardship for the next generation.

 Objective 5.
-Students will adapt best practices in food safety to different situational contexts, such as: on-farm, through food recovery projects, and commercial and/or charitable food distribution sites.
+Adapt food safety best practices in food production, manufacturing and preparation to different situational contexts, such as: agriculture, food recovery projects, and commercial and/or charitable food distribution sites.